 For more information about the scheme and the current available support with VAT bills, click HERE

 Do I still have to pay Business Rates throughout the outbreak?

 The Government has announced that the Business Rates holiday is to be extended to all businesses in the retail, leisure and hospitality sector for the next twelve months.
-If you own a business that falls into this category, you will not have to pay business rates for the next 12 months.
+If you own a business that falls into this category, you will not have to pay business rates for the 2020 to 2021 tax year.
 This is to help the businesses worst-impacted by coronavirus.

 If you are currently receiving the retail discount for your Business Rates bill, you will shortly receive a revised bill with 100% relief.
 Get more information about this scheme HERE.

-If you are a nursery, you will also be entitled to the 100% relief for the next year.
+If you are a nursery, you will also be entitled to the 100% relief.
 You should contact your local authority for more information.
 Get more information about this scheme HERE.